A Tale of Two Communities: New Security Measures at USC Intensify Profiling of Lower-Income Youth of Color

 When speaking about the topic of profiling while guest lecturing at USC recently, I was asked to make an argument for why students (and their parents) should care about the issue.
 How would I counter the claim that students are paying a lot of money to be at the school and they have a right to expect to be safe?

 First, and perhaps most importantly, these youth and others like them are not the perpetrators of crimes against USC students, for the most part.
-The shooting on campus, for example, was perpetrated by a gang member from Inglewood against another gang member whose territory is south of Vernon Ave.; the guys behind the shooting of the grad students appear to have been linked to a gang that runs in Baldwin Village — 3 miles west of campus.
-Those bent on robbing USC students keep track of the school’s calendar.
-Moving-in days, spring breaks, holidays, festivals, and the like bring in criminals from as far off as Pacoima.
+The shooting on campus, for example, was perpetrated by a gang member from Inglewood against another gang member whose territory is south of Vernon Ave.; the guys behind the shooting of the grad students appear to have been linked to a gang that runs in Baldwin Village -- 3 miles west of campus.
+Those bent on robbing USC students keep track of the school's calendar.
+Moving-in days, spring breaks, holidays, festivals, and the like bring in opportunists from as far off as Pacoima.

 That is not to say that there aren't problems in the neighborhood.
 Southwest is a busy division with a number of challenges.
 But there was only one youth I spoke with that had a criminal record, and it wasn't for anything related to USC.
 Time spent harassing these kids, then, is time not spent dealing with those that pose an actual threat to the area.